aflemm/cct-starbase/Readme.md

   lists, and inline formatting as Markdown rather than displaying markers as literal text.

-Clients must validate the schema, product, and channel, filter candidates for their hardware and installed firmware version, then select the newest eligible candidate.
+Clients must validate the schema, product ID, and channel, filter candidates for their hardware and installed firmware version, then select the newest eligible candidate.
 For automatic checks, only consider `presentation: "automatic"`.
 This selection belongs in the app, not in Starbase, because only the app knows